-African Equity Empowerment Investments Limited is committed to the principles of integrated reporting in terms of our thinking and approach to long-term value creation and the role we play as a corporate citizen.
+African Equity Empowerment Investments Limited (AEEI, the Company or the Group) is committed to the principles of integrated reporting in terms of our thinking and our approach to long-term value creation and the role we play as a corporate citizen.

-The leadership of the Group develops and directs the strategy and manages the business in an integrated way.
-Management takes into account the interests of our stakeholders and takes cognisance of capital resources required for the strategy.
+The Group’s leadership develops and directs the strategy and manages the business in an integrated way.
+Management takes into account the interests of our stakeholders and is cognisant of capital resources required to realise the strategy.

 - The International Integrated Reporting Council’s (IIRC) Integrated Reporting <IR> Framework

 - King IV Report on Corporate Governance™ for South Africa 2016 (King IV™)

 - The Johannesburg Stock Exchange (JSE) Listings Requirements